It’s Ok To Rest

 Give yourself a break.

-That voice in your head telling you to keep moving, keep doing, that voice telling you you’re worthless or screwed up, or get everything wrong, that voice is a lie and it’s keeping you from enjoying the gifts that are here now.
+That voice in your head telling you to keep moving, keep doing, keep giving, it’s the same one that tells you you’re worthless or screwed up, or get everything wrong.
+That voice is a lie and it’s keeping you from enjoying the gifts that are here now.

-The gift of your breath in this moment at.
+The gift of your breath in this moment.

 The gift of a moment to rest.

-The gift of hearing by wind blow and the birds chirp
+The gift of hearing the wind blow and the birds chirp.

 The gift of noticing your loved ones when they are near and soaking in their presence.